D8-X/d8x-trader-backend/SWARM.md

 setup we recommend having 2 schemas on same database.
 We will assume you have 2
 schemas: `history` and `referrals` in your `postgres` database in the exaples.

 Provide the connection strings as `DATABASE_DSN_HISTORY` and `DATABASE_DSN_REFERRALS` environment variables in your `.env` file.
 See https://stackoverflow.com/questions/3582552/what-is-the-format-for-the-postgresql-connection-string-url/20722229#20722229 for more info about DSN structure.

 # Server 1 [WIP]

+In case your database uses ssl mode you might need to provide `sslrootcert` via DSN query parameter for `DATABASE_DSN_REFERRAL`.
+In Linode dashboard you can find "Download CA Certificate" link which will get you the ca certificate of your database cluster.
+Place this certificate in the root directory of this repository as `pg_ca_cert.ca` file.
+This file will be provided to `backend_referral` service as `pg_ca_cert` config.
+You can reference it in your `DATABASE_DSN_REFERRAL` DSN strings as`sslrootcert=/pg_ca_cert` query parameter.

 The first server runs all services except the 'api-service' that is run via docker swarm.
 Server 1 also communicates with the database.
+Make sure to set environment variables `DATABASE_DSN_REFERRAL` and `DATABASE_DSN_HISTORY` to your external postgres service connection strings for referral and history databases.

 ```
-docker-compose -f docker-compose-if-swarm.yml build
+docker-compose -f docker-compose-prod.yml build
 ```

 This server also runs the REDIS database that the swarm needs access to, hence its IP needs to